-SM2 is also used for encryption and decryption, including the two standards, IEEE (IEEE Std 1363A-2004) and GM (GM/T 0003-2012).
-The procedure of using GM SM2 functions for encrypting and decrypting is demonstrated below:
+SM2 is also used for encryption and decryption, take GM (GM/T 0003-2012) standard for example, the procedure of using GM SM2 functions for encrypting and decrypting is demonstrated below:

 - 1. Create an ECC context for SM2 - 2.
 Generate a SM2 key pair including a private key and a public key - 3.
 Encrypt the plaintext message using SM2 ECC context by the public key - 4.
 Decrypt the encrypted message using SM2 ECC context by the private key - 5.
 Compare decrypted message and original message - 6.
 Remove secrets and release resources